galaibence/emailer/README.md

 8. Store the hash in Redis with a time-to-live set to the SLA of the queue the message was pulled from
 9. Deletes the message from the queue it was pulled from

 The provisioning of infrastructure and configuration are stored in version control, using cdk8s as the infrastructure-as-code tool.

-Even though we are aiming for not sending a message multiple times to the customers, if for any reason this happens it is not as big a problem then not sending it at all.
+Even though we are aiming for not sending a message multiple times to the customers, if for any reason this happens it is not as big a problem as not sending it at all.
 Although this means the Redis instance(s) do not need the same availability as the queueing system, we would still deploy Redis across multiple instances with persistent storage set up for them, so in case an instance fails, the cache is still available and the system reachable via other instances.

 We need to right-size the queue consumer so it can process the same amount of messages that the SMPT cluster can.
 To achieve this, we start with a small instance (to save costs) and gradually increase it in size (vertical scaling).
-The service need to implement a liveliness signal, so Kuberentes can check if its operational, and if the queue consumer serice fails, we need to fail over to another instance.
+The service needs to implement a liveliness signal, so Kuberentes can check if its operational, and if the queue consumer service fails, we boot up a new one.
 We need to measure how long it takes to boot a new instance, and if the cold start time is not acceptable, we might need to keep another instance warm and fail over to that when the first instance fails.
 This, however depends on the supported SLAs.

 The algorithm to poll the messages from the queues are the following.
 Working with the above example, we first poll the queue for 500 messages every second from the highest SLA levels (1 minute SLA), and then use up the remaining 500 message availability to serve the next queue.
 In case of a burst of messages from the Marketing Service, we allocate the remainder 500 messages to that.
 Within an hour, we can serve 1,800,000 messages when consuming 500/second, so this will be able to fulfill the requirements on those two, and the 24h and 72h SLAs will still be respected, as off-peak hours we have capacity to go through the remaining queues.